Messaging and AutomationUpdatedPosted:

-You’ve probably seen webhook integrations in a few of your applications, and you’re wondering what they are and if you should be using them.
+You’ve probably seen webhooks integrations in a few of your applications, and you’re wondering what they are and if you should be using them.

 And it’s something to consider, as webhooks are growing in popularity.
 Data from Google trends shows how interest for webhooks has increased over the past five years.